-- 98/1064/P Erection of two dwellings and access road (outline) Refused 26th May 1999. - 12/01018/FULM Retrospective application for the change of use of agricultural buildings to storage and distribution of building supplies and equipment and dismantled car parts - Withdrawn 28th October 2013. - 13/00671/OUTM Residential development for 14 dwellings, retention of existing farmhouse, demolition of existing farmbuildings, alterations to an existing vehicular access and closure of existing vehicular access (outline - details of access and layout) -Approved 20th June 2014. - 16/01173/VCIM Variation of condition 2 of 15/00459/FULM to revise the design details of the farmhouse (plot 15) and to amend the elevation details for plots 2, 4, 5, 6, 7, 8, 9, 10, 13 and 14 Pending Consideration.
+- 98/1064/P Erection of two dwellings and access road (outline).
+Refused. - 12/01018/FULM Retrospective application for the change of use of agricultural buildings to storage and distribution of building supplies and equipment and dismantled car parts.
+Withdrawn - 13/00671/OUTM Residential development for 14 dwellings, retention of existing farmhouse, demolition of existing farm buildings, alterations to an existing vehicular access and closure of existing vehicular access (outline details of access and layout).
+Approved. - 16/01173/VCIM Variation of condition 2 of 15/00459/FULM to revise the design details of the farmhouse (plot 15) and to amend the elevation details for plots 2, 4, 5, 6, 7, 8, 9, 10, 13 and 14 currently pending consideration. - 17/00020/FUL Erection of one dwelling.
+Refused.